mikeyhogarth/proplog/README.md

     $ bundle

 ## Usage

+### Expressions

+Proplog represents expressions using the GOF interpreter pattern.
+Expression classes are all namespaced under Proplog::Expression.
+The following types of expression are
+represented:

+    Proplog::Expression::Conjunction   # AND
+    Proplog::Expression::Disjunction   # OR
+    Proplog::Expression::Implication   # THEN
+    Proplog::Expression::Negation      # NOT
+    Proplog::Expression::Atom          # ATOMIC SYMBOL

 ### Building Expressions

-Expressions are stored using the interpreter pattern and can be built up like so:
+Expressions are built up like so:

     expr1 = Proplog::Expression::Atom.new("foo")
     expr2 = Proplog::Expression::Atom.new("bar")